jimfinnis/jcf12/content/authors/james_c_finnis/_index.md

 ---

 Dr James Finnis is a lecturer in Computer Science at Aberystwyth University.
-While he is currently teaching-only, his research interests include artificial neuroendocrine and neuromodulatory systems, modulatory neural network architectures, and intelligent robotics (particularly autonomous off-road driving).
+His research interests include artificial neuroendocrine and neuromodulatory systems, modulatory neural network architectures, intelligent robotics (particularly autonomous off-road driving), and multispectral image processing.

+He is also working as part of the [Aberystwyth ExoMars](https://exomars.wales/) team, writing [software]({{<relref "../../research/pcot/landing/">}}) to help scientists and engineers analyse data from the *Rosalind Franklin* rover.

 He spent over 20 years working in the games industry before moving into academia.